alphagov/govuk-import-export-prototype/start/find-overseas-business-opportunities-experimental-sg.markdown

 - telling you about opportunities at an early stage
 - helping you evaluate opportunities
-- advising on how to win business, including from [aid-agency funded projects](https://www.gov.uk/guidance/aid-funded-business)
+- advising on how to win business, including [aid-agency funded projects](https://www.gov.uk/guidance/aid-funded-business)
 - putting you in touch with potential bidding partners
 - lobbying the project on your behalf